Crimean scandal prompts Siemens to retreat from Russian energy

 Siemens renewed its offer to buy back the turbines and cancel the original contract with state-owned Technopromexport (TPE), against whom it is taking legal action intended to stop further deliveries to Crimea and to return the turbines to their original destination of Taman in southern Russia.

-Russia will press ahead with plans to build two new power stations in Crimea, said Andrei Cherezov, a Russian deputy energy ministry, the RIA news agency reported.
+Russia will press ahead with plans to build two new power stations in Crimea, the RIA news agency reported Andrei Cherezov, a Russian deputy energy minister, as saying.

-Additional reporting by Andrew Osborn and Dmitry Solovyov in Moscow and Simon Jessop in London; Editing by Jason Neely and Keith Weir
+Additional reporting by Andrew Osborn and Dmitry Solovyov in Moscow, Simon Jessop in London and Thomas Escritt in Berlin; Editing by Keith Weir and David Goodman